molarmanful/bited-utils/README.md

 - [**bited-img**](bited-img): A command that generates image specimens for bited BDFs.
 Features Base16 color support.
-- [**bited-clr**](bited-clr): A TUI tool for fine-tuned coloring of TXT/CLR pairs.
+- [**bited-clr**](bited-clr): A TUI tool for fine-tuned coloring of TXT/CLR files.
 - [**bited-pango**](bited-pango): A library and command for converting TXT/CLR
-  pairs into Go-typed Pango markup nodes.
+  files into Go-typed Pango markup nodes.
 - [**bited-scale**](bited-scale): A library and command for scaling a bited BDF.

+## TXT/CLR files

+To generate colorful images, bited-img accepts pairs of `.txt` and `.clr` files.
+For example, if you have a file `test.txt` that you wish to color, you would include `test.clr` containing your desired color codes in the same directory.